History of the Chairs

 Under the leadership of William M.L.
 Coplin, the successor to Morris Langstreth and first full time Chairman, the Department developed an identity in both the Medical College and the Hospital.
 Until the last two decades of the nineteenth century,

-Pathology had been a didactic subject; based in the Medical School.
+Pathology had been a didactic subject; based in the Medical College.
 With the advent of microscopy and the discoveries in bacteriology in the late 19th century, and their application to clinical problems in the hospital, modern clinical laboratories became a necessity in the hospital.
 The Department developed subspecialty expertise in many areas, including neuropathology and laboratory medicine.
 These, and other multifaceted programs in clinical service, education and research, were to become the underpinning of an academic pathology for the next century.
 By the turn of the century, histological techniques were relatively advanced.
 Paraffin embedding as standard practice and most of the basic staining methods including the notable Coplin jar(1), which was developed in the Department, became staples in the clinical laboratory that would be routinely employed at Jefferson, as well as other pathology laboratories, for the next 50 years.
 Coplin served as Head of the Pathology Department for 26 years, the longest tenure of any chairman to date.
 Coplin should be remembered for the diversification he brought to the Pathology Department that presaged the current structure of academic pathology.

 In the 36 years between Longstreth's appointment as first Chairman in 1891 and the arrival of Virgil Moon as the fourth Chairman in 1927, enormous advances had taken place in the understanding of disease processes.
 Most of these advances were made by the application of the “new” sciences of microbiology and biochemistry to the clinical aspects of disease; a process now known by the buzz words, “applications” or “translational” research.
 Virgil Moon, recruited to Jefferson from Indiana University, introduced experimental pathology Moon engaged in both teaching and research, becoming an authority on shock, and writing two widely read monographs in 1938 and 1942 that profoundly influenced the way battle casualties were managed in World War II.